chair-kursi/how-do-you-todo/README.md

 ## Deployment

-This project is live on [How Do You Todo?](https://how-do-you-todo.netlify.app/)
+- This app is live on [How Do You Todo?](https://how-do-you-todo.netlify.app/)
+- This app stores data in localstorage, no need to sign-up

 # Getting Started with Create React App